hyungyukang/AF_MPAS_Benchmark/README.md

 cmake --build . --target TEST_BUILD
 ```
 ### 5. Running simualtions
-Two simulations are required to scale the runtime with increasing the number of windows.
+Two test cases must be executed to assess the runtime scaling with an increasing number of regional refinement windows.
 #### 5.1.
 Running `VR20km-1km_N01_D700` test case
-This simulation is required to complete within 40 minutes.
-The number of nodes and cores should be adjusted.
-It is recommended to start with 50 nodes.
+This simulation must complete within 40 minutes.
+The number of nodes and cores should be adjusted accordingly.
+A starting point of 50 nodes is recommended.
 ```
 cd build/test_runs/VR20km-4km_N01_D700

-# 1) Use your job script or the provided example scripts in job_scripts/ (executable is 'mpas_atmosphere'.)
+# 1) Use your job script or the example scripts in 'job_scripts/' (executable: 'mpas_atmosphere'.)
-# 2) Submit a job (e.g., on a Slurm system):
+# 2) Submit the job (e.g., on a Slurm system):
 sbatch job.sh
 ```
-After successful completion of the simulation (48 hours of model time integration), the output log file `log.atmosphere.0000.out` will contain the message `Finished running the atmosphere core`:
+Upon successful completion of the simulation (48 hours of model time integration), the output log file `log.atmosphere.0000.out` should contain the message `Finished running the atmosphere core`:
 ```
 grep -e 'Finished running' log.atmosphere.0000.out
 ```
-Nothing will be printed if the model is not successfully completed.
-In this case, open `log.atmosphere.0000.out` or a job log file to check issues.
+If no output is returned, the model has not completed successfully.
+In this case, inspect `log.atmosphere.0000.out` or the job log file for error diagnostics.

 #### 5.2.
 Running `QU20km` test case
-Running process is the same as 5.1 except that the test directory is `build/test_runs/QU20km`.
-Keep in mind using the same number of nodes (cores) as in `VR20km-4km_N01_D700`.
+The execution procedure is identical to that of Section 5.1, except that the test directory is `build/test_runs/QU20km`.
+The number of nodes and cores should be the same as those used for `VR20km-4km_N01_D700`.

 #### 5.3.
 Obtaining the model runtime
-Execute the following command after the simulation has completed:
+After completing the simulations, execute the following command to retrieve the total runtime in seconds (excluding I/O operations):
 ```
 cd build/test_runs/VR20km-4km_N01_D700
 string=`sed -n '/time integration/p' log.atmosphere.0000.out` && read -ra arr <<< "$string" && echo ${arr[3]}